 Sip and enjoy while being virtually surrounded by the murmur of a dozen confirmations, live jazz and some of downtown’s most historic uprights.
 Look over Pershing Square to the south, face the Spring Street Strip to the east or dine face to face with the Historic CalEdison Building on Perch’s westside patio.
 448 S Hill Street, 90013. perchla.com

-Pilot by far is one of DTLAs most underrated rooftop bars.
+Cabra by far is one of DTLAs most exciting new rooftop bar.
 In all, actually it is a premier rooftop oasis, complete with dining room, pool, private cabanas, and tremendous views of Broadway Ave to enjoy while you dine.

-Breathtaking views of Downtown Los Angeles mix well with delicious appetizers and specialty drinks served in souvenir glassware.
+From the golden daylight to the twinkling evening, the endless skyline views and lush rooftop lounge entices visitors to dine high above DTLA while sipping cocktails, wine, or beer.
+Breathtaking views of Downtown Los Angeles mix well with delicious appetizers and specialty drinks served ar Cara Cara.
 “It’s the perfect location for a romantic date or high-powered business meeting”.